Mamas & Papas Airo Review (2026): Travel Stroller, Fold and Cabin Size

 Is the Mamas and Papas Airo worth the price?

-At around £379, it's a premium purchase for a compact stroller.
+The Airo's usual price is around £299, although direct offers can reduce it considerably.
 The build quality, lie-flat seat from birth, and shoulder straps justify the cost for parents who want longevity and everyday usability.
-For primarily travel use, the Baby Jogger City Tour 2 at around £200 offers excellent value as an alternative.
+Compare the current Mamas & Papas price with alternatives such as the Baby Jogger City Tour 2 before ordering.

 What is the weight limit for the Mamas and Papas Airo?